LASIK and Other Vision Procedures

 Refractive Surgery Treatment for:

 Phakic Implants are intraocular lens implants (inside the eye rather than on the surface of the eye like contact lenses) surgically placed inside the eye in front of the eye’s natural lens by a refractive eye surgeon.
 Phakic Implants are used to correct higher amounts of nearsightedness (Myopia).
-Because this refractive surgery procedure is performed inside the eye (as opposed to a laser vision procedure that is performed on the surface of theeye), the risks are slightly higher.
+Because this refractive surgery procedure is performed inside the eye (as opposed to a laser vision procedure that is performed on the surface of the eye), the risks are slightly higher.
 Phakic Implants are utilized for higher amounts of nearsightedness (Myopia) usually above -8.00 D to -10.00 D in an eye, which is often not correctable by laser eye surgery.
 Phakic Implants can also be used in cases with lower amounts of myopia if laser eye surgery is contraindicated because the cornea is too thin or abnormally shaped.
-At present, these implants do not correct astigmatism but FDA approval is expected in the near future.

 Toric Implants